-If you or a loved one has suffered an airbag injury, it is important to contact a KY injury attorney.
+If you or a loved one has suffered an airbag injury, it is important to contact a auto accident lawyer.
 The attorneys at the Johnson Law Firm can help by reviewing your case and discussing all available legal options.
-Call us toll free at 606-433-0682 and you can also contact us by filling out this form.
+Call us toll free at 606-433-0682 and you can also contact us by filling out our contact form.
 We’re ready to help with a free initial consultation.
 We handle accident claims from anywhere in Kentucky, with a concentration in Pikeville and surrounding areas.

 How Does An Airbag Work?